 8) Rest At Piazza IX Aprile

-Located right in the center of Corso Umberto, the Piazza IX Aprile is named after a famous date in Sicilian history.
-Today, however, it boasts the absolute BEST views of the Ionian Sea and of Mount Etna.
+It is in the center of Corso Umberto and offers the absolute BEST views of the Ionian Sea and Mount Etna.

 9) Church Of San Guiseppe